sergiotapia/UVM-Blog-Parser/README.md

 * Simple Html Dom - to parse HTMl elements.
 * RedBeanPHP - to save each parsed object to the database.

 Free to use for whatever you like.
+See index.php file for implementation.

 ---